ballardingram/challenge9-readmegenerator/NEW-PROFESSIONAL-README.md

    - [GitHub User Name](#github_username)

  ## Built With
- This project was built with the following software: JavaScript!
+ This project was built with the following software: Node,Inquirer!

 ## Installation
 To ensure the project and application runs properly users will need to complete the following installation instructions:
-- Y
+- Install Inquier and UTIL.
+Then run the application by putting 'node index.js' in the command line.

 ## Collaboration
-- Y
+- No.

 ## Challenges
-- Y
+- Tons.

 ## Future Dev
-- true
+true - This will indicate if there will be any future development.

 ## License Type
 License: undefined